Morphs [Oak Catalog #]

 - Ninetales [#38]

+Physical DescriptionsVulpix is a small, foxlike Pokemon.
+It is covered in rust colored fur, with its belly being cream colored and its paws a darker shade of the rust color.
+It has six large, curly tails and three curly locks on its head, both of which are a red-orange color.
 In Ninetales, the cream color on the belly of Vulpix now covers the entire body; some specimens also retain the red-orange color on the tips of their tails.
 Ninetales has, as the name suggests, nine tails instead of Vulpix's six, and the curly locks on Vulpix's head have become a large crest of fur.

 HabitatVulpix live mostly in volcanic, mountainous regions.
 However, they can also be found in grassy plains.
 They even occasionally live in urban environs, especially in abandoned buildings.
 Ninetales are extremely rare in the wild, and what few of them there are can only be found in volcanic regions, where Fire Stones can naturally occur.

 DietBoth Vulpix and Ninetales are omnivorous, eating most anything they can find, from berries to other animals or Pokemon.
 This is thanks to their previously mentioned system of metabolizing food; as long as it can burn, they can eat it.
 However, Ninetales are much more picky about their food, and will only stoop to eating carrion in dire circumstances.
 Both hunt by quickly pouncing on their prey and immediately letting of a Fire attack at point blank range, usually an Ember for Vulpix and a Flamethrower for Ninetales.

 HazardsVulpix are fairly tame Pokemon; about the only thing to worry about is to not put your hand in front of them on hot days, as they may incidentally singe you while letting out some fire to maintain their body temperature.
 Ninetales, on the other hand, require much more caution.
 It is advised never to interact with one unless you intend to catch it, especially if you live in the area.
 Ninetales have been known to exact revenge on people who have needlessly harmed them, even several years after the fact.
 This even extends to trainers who own a Ninetales, though to a much less dangerous extent.
 If your Ninetales should faint needlessly in battle, don't be surprised later when some kind of intricate practical joke is sprung on you.
 Legends say that a Ninetales can live for 1000 years and will inflict a curse lasting just as long on any individual foolish enough to yank on one of its tails.
 As one would have to live for 1000 years to be cursed that long, a lifespan possessed by very few pokemon and no humans, and since the oldest recorded Ninetales only reached the age of 122, it's safe to say that this legend is greatly exaggerated.
 So far, the longest confirmed Ninetales "curse", which was later shown to have simply been an incredibly extended revenge plot by a particularly vindictive Ninetales, lasted only 86 years.
 There are also rumors of an ongoing curse that has been in place for nearly 104 years, though this has yet to be verified.
 Furthermore, only Ghost-type Pokemon have ever been documented to have the ability to bestow curses upon other entities.
 However, Ninetales have been documented to display supernatural powers, some of which are similar to the abilities of a Ghost-type, so it may not be too

 Courting and Child RearingSince the ratio of females to males is about 3:1 in Vulpix and Ninetales, it is the females that must court the males.
 Once a year, towards the end of winter, females will catch some fresh food and present it to the male they wish to mate with.
 If there are multiple females after the same male, there may be some fighting between them.
 After the Vulpix kits are born, the female and male will stay with them for about 7 months, the female watching over them and the male providing food.
 Vulpix kits are born with only one tail, which slowly splits into five tails over the course of the first 4 months.
 After that time, the Vulpix kits will be old enough to fend for themselves and all involved will go their separate ways.